cedadev/jasmin-workshop/exercises/ex02/README.md

-# Exercise 2
+---
+title: Interactive computing on a sci server
+author: Fatima Chami
+Videos:
+---

-Interactive computing using a sci server
+# Exercise 2: Interactive computing on a sci server

 ### Scenario